salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

 c = ones(1,10)
 ```

-The inputs into **`ones`** indicates the following: 1) The first input is the number of rows.
-2) the second input is the number of columns.
+The inputs into **`ones`** indicate the following: 1) The first input is the number of rows.
+2) The second input is the number of columns.

 ```matlab title="result"
 c =